Sign In / Sign Out

 - My ASU

 Do you have a project that you would love to implement, but lack the staff capacity or other resources to bring it off the shelf?
 Or maybe you have a program that would benefit from an innovative and enthusiastic young leader...

-Public Allies Arizona will place talented, diverse young adults in service to nonprofits across the community four to five days a week.
+Public Allies Arizona will place talented, diverse young adults in full-time service to nonprofits across the community.
 These nonprofits, called Partner Organizations, are chosen based on their ability to provide the Ally with significant work experience, as well as their need for an innovative young leader who can help them take on a project they otherwise could not afford or infuse energy into an existing project.

 “I have had the opportunity and privilege to work alongside Allies for the past 5 years at Chandler Christian Community Center.
 This 10 month journey each year, although the matching process adds another two, is an exciting time for me.
 To be a formational partner with these upcoming leaders as they struggles, celebrate, grow and very often surprise you from week to week, is a humbling and very rewarding experience.
 There is the very familiar analogy of the diamond in the rough and this fits so perfectly with those who accept the challenge of Public Allies.
 All of my allies will tell you that I have sat with them at the luncheon before placements and have said straight out, “your life does not belong to you for the next 10 months, you fully belong to Public Allies and it will be very hard, very demanding and very rewarding at the same time.”
 I then proceed to remind them that I am not a micro-manager, yet.... will walk with, teach, coach, support and challenge them to grow in the areas they identify, help them to fulfill goals they establish and let them know consistently that they are more than they imagine, have more to give and can be more always.”